 Each year, Fulton County reports its progress in meeting its five-year and annual goals by preparing a Consolidated Annual Performance Evaluation Report (CAPER).
 The CAPER is due to HUD within 90 days of the start of the new program year.
 The annual block grant allocation for Fulton County directly benefits Fulton County residents who reside in Fulton County but outside the jurisdictional boundaries of the Cities of Atlanta, John's Creek, Roswell and Sandy Springs.
-Specific cities in Fulton County that partnered through a Cooperative Agreement for the Urban Entitlement resources are the cities of Alpharetta, Chattahoochee Hills, College Park, East Point, Fairburn, Hapeville, Milton, Mountain Park, Palmetto, and Union City.
+Specific cities in Fulton County that partnered through a Cooperative Agreement for the Urban Entitlement resources are the cities of

+Alpharetta, Chattahoochee Hills, College Park, East Point, Fairburn, Hapeville, Milton, Mountain Park, Palmetto, and Union City.

-The CAPER for 2020 will be produced and available for public display in early March.
-The CAPER for 2019 was late due to Covid but available for public display in August 2020.
-During FY 2019, the County managed the three federal grant programs: CDBG, HOME and ESG.
-CDBG successfully contributed to the completion of projects in 2019 to include parks and recreational developments, storm drainage and sewer system improvements, street and sidewalk improvements, community meeting facilities improvements, and handicap accessible facilities.
+The CAPER for 2022 will be produced and available for public display in March 2023.
+During FY 2021, the County managed the three federal grant programs: CDBG, HOME and ESG.
+CDBG successfully contributed to the completion of projects to include parks and recreational developments, storm drainage and sewer system improvements, street and sidewalk improvements, community meeting facilities improvements, and handicap accessible facilities.
+During FY 2021, the County managed CARES Act funds through CDBG-CV and ESG-CV.